michaelschwob/PrimePalindromes/README.md

 #### baseConvert.cpp

-This function converts the given number into base 2.
+This file converts the given number into base 2.

 #### findPair.cpp

-This function finds the palindrome pair for the given number in base 2.
+This file finds the palindrome pair for the given number in base 2.

 #### primePairs.cpp

-This function obtains all prime palindrome pairs up to a given number.
+This file obtains all prime palindrome pairs up to a given number.

 #### pp.cpp

-Obtains a list of prime numbers such that it's mirror in any base between 2 and 10 is also a prime number.
+This file obtains a list of prime numbers such that it's mirror in any base between 2 and 10 is also a prime number.
+Its output can be analyzed in xnAnalysis.R.

 #### primeAnalysis.R